 – While strutting back to the trail on the road one day, we receive some very unconventional trail magic.
 Snapper tends to pick up any litter she spots.
 On this day, it provided a completely unscratched lottery ticket off the roadside.
 We immediately scratch it off to reveal that we were the proud winners of $20.

 – Shortly after the lotto ticket, a guy creeps up to us in a car and rolls down his window.
 He is gazing at us with a huge grin on his face.
 Without saying a single word, he proceeds to extend his arm out of the vehicle with two small, plastic containers in his hand.
 I look at him thoroughly confused and say “Are those for us?”
 His massive smile doesn’t falter and he nods a distinctive “Yes”.
 I take the containers and thank him.
-He excitedly nods again to signify “your welcome” and drives off without ever saying a single word.
+He excitedly nods again to signify “you’re welcome” and drives off without ever saying a single word.
 We open the purple, plastic containers to reveal a single massive joint in each.
 Judging by the strange man’s actions, they were probably laced with meth…

 – Sometimes while in town resupplying, we will stay the night and “stealth camp”.
 This is the high-class act of sleeping behind a church, park, or dumpster and being stealthy enough to evade being caught.
 However, there is an arch nemesis of stealth camping… the infamous 4am sprinkler system.
 This unfortunate enemy has managed to strike twice already on this trip.
 In a major defeat, our friend Kayla left her entire pack directly on top of one.
 We lost a lot of good, dry socks that day